scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 The study of O and B stars are an important key to understand how star formation occurs.
 When these stars born, they have the greatest mass, temperature and rotation.
-Their mass can achieve **.....**, their temperatures, **....**, and rotation up to 400 km/s.
+Their mass can go from 2.5 up to 120 times the Solar mass, their temperatures from 11,000 K up to 60,000 K, and rotation up to 400 km/s.

-By definition, a star is born when it start synthetizing Hydrogen into Helium through nuclear fusion.
+By definition, a star is born when it start synthesizing Hydrogen into Helium through nuclear fusion.
 The star perform this nucleosynthesis during somewhat 90% of their life.
 When stars are at this stage, they are called dwarfs.
-Most of the studied stars of this work are dwarfs.
+Most of the studied stars on this work are dwarfs.
 Due to their young age, dwarf stars do not have lost too much of their mass, and so, the most of their stellar properties are kept unchanged.
 This help us understand how this stars formed.